Properties of Turnpike Functions for Discounted Finite Markov Decision Processes: Properties of the Turnpike Function

-The following corollary shows that, if $\alpha_*$ is a limit point of points, at which the turnpike function is discontinuous, then either $\alpha_*$ is an irregular point or $\alpha_*=1,$ and $\alpha_*=1$ is possible; Example~\ref{exaub1}.
+The following corollary shows that, if $\alpha$ is a limit point of the set of discount factors, for which the turnpike function is discontinuous, then either $\alpha$ is an irregular point or $\alpha=1.$ In view of Example~\ref{exaub1}, $\alpha=1$ is possible.

-\begin{cor} If $\alpha_*$ is a limit point of $\mathbb{D}([0,1))$, then either $\alpha_*\in\P([0,1))$ or $\alpha_*=1.$ \end{cor} \begin{proof} This is obvious in view of Theorem~\ref{partition}(c), Theorem~\ref{utt} and Corollary~\ref{finitetpi}. \end{proof}
+\begin{cor} If $\alpha$ is a limit point of $\mathbb{D}([0,1))$, then either $\alpha\in\P([0,1))$ or $\alpha=1.$ \end{cor} \begin{proof} This is obvious in view of Theorem~\ref{partition}(c), Theorem~\ref{utt}, and Corollary~\ref{finitetpi}. \end{proof}

 Corollary~\ref{ndlimit} is strengthened in Corollary~\ref{ndlimitg}, which excludes the possibility that $0$ is a limit point of $\mathbb{D}([0,1))$.
 The following theorem strengthens the result of Theorem~\ref{uttirr}(b).
+We notice that it is possible to set $\mathcal{I}=[0,1)$ in Theorem~\ref{Lebesgue}.